 So back to earlier.
 I searched for election night cocktails and made a list of ingredients to buy.
 In my village that was a bit of a joke and so in the end I invented several cocktails, one pretty weird but appropriate for its name, “Dump Trump”.
 There was also “French Campaign”, ‘Hilarious Hillary” and “Armageddon”.
 I think that was just iced rocket fuel.
 I made my own sugar syrup out of xylitol and honey and in place of bitters which were not to be had for love of money, I grated lemon and orange pith.
 The base of each drink was put in the freezer, and I cut lemon and orange skin swirls as garnishes.
 The rabbit went in the oven to be heated up gently if required.
 It was never required.

 Then I set up live streaming of the results in Spanish and English on my computer – Harvey emailed me the links.
-The wind was so violent by this time that I worried my little crazy idea might backfire with a loss of internet.
-I crossed my fingers and set a potpourri of unhealthy nibbles in pretty tapa bowls on the table.
+The wind was so violent by this time that I worried my little crazy idea might backfire with a loss of internet and a sailing paella.
+I crossed my fingers and scattered a potpourri of unhealthy nibbles in pretty tapa bowls around the table.

 Political slant aside, this cocktail was very refreshing and after two we felt surprisingly stone cold sober so we went on to “Dump Trump”.
 That was truly horrible and took the hairs off every bit of our body apart from our heads.
 There they stood on end.
 I think it was the spicy smoked paprika.